dhodod/BathRLProject2025/README.md

 ### Source code and ancillary files
 * README.md - This file.
 * RLProject2025_VO.ipynb - A Jupyter notebook with the source code.
 Uncomment the pip install commands in the first code block to install the necessary libraries.
-* batchX_pong_dqn (n steps).keras - model checkpoints that save the state of the model after x steps
+* batchX_pong_dqn (n steps).keras - model checkpoints that save the state of model X after n steps
-* batch5_pong_episode_end_steps.npy - stored np.array for the x-axis of the learning visualisation
+* batchX_pong_episode_end_steps.npy - stored np.array for the x-axis of the learning visualisation for model X after n steps
-* batch5_pong_episode_rewards.npy - stored np.array for the y-axis of the learning visualisation
+* batchX_pong_episode_rewards.npy - stored np.array for the y-axis of the learning visualisation for model X after n steps

 ### Group Contribution Form.
 * Group Contribution Form Template.docx - completed contribution form